Vaccinations & TB Screening

 - Section 199.290 of the Missouri Revised Statutes requires that students attending any college or university in the state of Missouri be screened to identify those at high risk for tuberculosis (TB).
 This screening includes testing of identified high-risk populations to determine those that would benefit from treatment.
 The screening follows Center for Disease Control protocols and requires completion of a TB screening questionnaire and possibly testing.
 The statute requires colleges and universities to place a hold on a student’s registration if the student does not complete the TB screening within the student’s first semester at a Missouri college or university.

 Above is the link to Rockhurst University’s TB screening questionnaire.
 If a student answers no to all of the questions found on the questionnaire, the student is considered to have been effectively screened and no further action is needed.
 Each student shall attest that the information submitted on his/her TB screening questionnaire is true to the best of his/her knowledge and shall submit the signed screening test results to Rockhurst University.
 If a student answers yes to any of the statements found on the TB screening questionnaire, Rockhurst University requires that a TB risk assessment by a health care provider be completed within six months or prior to the student’s enrollment for the subsequent semester.

 Each student required to undergo a TB risk assessment by a health care provider shall submit appropriate written documentation of his/her TB risk assessment results, including but not limited to any skin test results, blood test results or chest X-ray results signed by an appropriate health care provider.

 Students may also complete any TB screening/testing at the University District Medical Care located in the North Parking Garage on the Rockhurst University campus.

-- Measles, mumps, and rubella (MMR) documentation of two measles, mumps, and rubella vaccinations is required for all residential students.
+- Measles, mumps, and rubella (MMR)dates of two measles, mumps, and rubella vaccinations is required for all residential students.

 Meningococcal Meningitis Disease and Immunization